5 Things you didn’t know about Croatia and Croatian wines

 4. The Wines are Award-Winners

 Due to small production quantities compared to wine giants such as France, California, or Spain, Croatian wines are not a worldwide hit.
-But they are almost regular award winners at prestigious wine fairs and yearly wine competitions.
+However, they are almost regular award winners at prestigious wine fairs and yearly wine competitions.
 The Decanter Wine Awards are no exception, and in the last few years, not a single year has gone by without the awarding of gold, silver, or bronze to a Croatian winemaker.
 When Anthony Bourdain visited Croatia for the first time during the filming of his show, No Reservations, he exclaimed, “Why, oh why, is there so much amazing wine in this country?”

 5. Besides the Great Wine, There’s Also Great Food